 If you have been arrested for reckless driving in California, Lluis Law auto accident lawyers can help you.
 We have been defending people accused of this crime for over 40 years with favorable results for our clients.

-Call any of our attorneys now and request a free, no-obligation consultation to discuss your case.
+Call any of our attorneys now and request a private, no-obligation consultation to discuss your case.
 We will help you navigate state traffic laws and find the best defense strategy for you.

 In this article we explain in detail the reckless driving laws and the charges for this crime.
 We also answer some frequently asked questions.